Tribe of Mentors by Tim Ferriss offers a compilation of tools, tactics and habits from 130+ of the world’s top performers.

 Throughout, Ferriss shares favourite quotes, references related podcast episodes and equips the reader with ways to dive deeper into select topics.

-11 Questions to Ask Your Tribe of Mentors
+11 Questions to Ask Your Circle of Mentors

 To give you a taste of what’s in store, those 11 questions include: